nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-xlb_x-road_external_load_balancer_installation_guide.md

 certificates.
 X-Road security server configuration changes are handled by a single master server and one or more slave servers.

+Chapter [3.
+X-Road Installation and configuration](#3-x-road-installation-and-configuration) describes the installation on a high level and as a whole.
+The later chapters cover the details of the different parts of the installation and configuration.
+The last chapter briefly describes how the configuration can be verified.

 ### 2.1 Goals and assumptions

 The primary goal of the load balancing support is, as the name suggests, load balancing, not fault tolerance.